Discordi0/Practice/THM/Crack the hash.md

 This one was more tricky, it looked like MD5 and i tried to crack it but it didn't work, i tried with the hash in a file, other wordlists, the compressed and uncompressed version on rockyou and nothing. i know it's md4 but hashcat doesn't work.

+I then tried with john and nothing again.
+So Crackstation it is (https://crackstation.net/)

 ## Level 2